What to visit Lousã

 Lousã Aldeias Xisto Percurso Chiqueiro

-However, do not be fooled (like me!) by the short distance of the route.
-The beginning of the trail is quite flat, but halfway (as soon as we reach the main road) the path becomes quite steep.
-I was not prepared for this kind of adventure, but the landscapes along the way certainly made up for it.
+However, do not be fooled (like me!) by the trail’s short distance.
+The beginning of the trail is quite flat, but halfway (as soon as you reach the main road), the path becomes quite steep.

 Lousã Aldeias Xisto Chiqueiro

-When we arrived at Chiqueiro, we only came across a person who was taking care of the village’s electricity.
-The houses seemed uninhabited, and here neither tourism seemed to have arrived yet.
+The houses seemed uninhabited, and here, neither tourism seemed to have arrived yet.
 However, we saw some projects under construction for local accommodations, which could certainly boost the village’s tourism in the near future.

 Lousã Aldeias Xisto Chiqueiro